vkyuen/BookLog/README.md

 - [ ] Start with a simple to-do tracker
 - [ ] Detailed edit of item
 - [ ] Add timer element
+- [ ] Link basic to event database
 - [ ] Search bar
 - [ ] Specific view for active items vs. archived items
 - [ ] Database inheritance for other categories
 - [ ] Detailed view for other categories
+- [ ] Add a note section

+# References
+Used YouTube Tutorial from Paul Hudson for basic Swift Data set up and usage